 It’s a sure sign of spring – maple sugar season in New Brunswick!
-Camps are generally open to the public from mid-March to mid-April.
-Pickle Planet Moncton has a handy guide to some of the most family friendly camps nearby.
+Maple sugar camps are generally open to the public from mid-March to mid-April.
+Pickle Planet Moncton has a handy guide to some of the most family-friendly camps in Moncton, Riverview, Dieppe, and New Brunswick in general.

 Did you know that the City of Moncton runs its own sugar bush?
 It’s the first Canadian municipality to do so, as part of the City’s forest management program.
-The City offers guided tours at 11am and 2pm; the camp is open to the public 10am to 4pm, depending on conditions.
+The City offers guided tours at 11am and 2pm on the weekends; the camp is open daily to the public 11am to 4pm, depending on conditions.
 Call the City at 383-6700 to make arrangements for a group visit.

 Riverview’s annual Maple Sugar Festival is scheduled for April 6 to 9, 2018.
 There are sugaring demonstrations, camp tours, wagon rides, and bonfires and lots of maple s’mores, pancakes, and syrup.
 Find all the details on the Town’s website.